-ACADEMIC SCHOLARSHIPS
+PARK UNIVERSITY ACADEMIC SCHOLARSHIPS

 Academic scholarships for new freshman and transfer students range from 25 percent of tuition to full tuition.
 Recipients must earn a minimum of 24 credit hours between August and May each year, be enrolled full time for the fall and spring terms, and keep the GPA required to renew the scholarship.
-More specific information is available from the Coordinator of Academic Scholarships or Office of Student Financial Services.
-Please contact the Coordinator of Academic Scholarships at
+More specific information is available from the Coordinator of Academic Scholarships or Office of Student

-(816) 584-6294 or www.park.edu for more information and application deadlines.
+Financial Services.
+Park University scholarships can only be used for Park University tuition.
+Please contact the Coordinator of Academic Scholarships at (816) 584-6294 or www.park.edu for more information and application deadlines.